Frequently Asked Questions

 Skiing on Raise

 There is one permanent fixed button tow on Raise and for 21-22 we have introduced a rope tow below that.
+Make sure you get a briefing on how to use them!
 The ground under the main tow has a camber to the left for the first few pylons.
 This can make it quite challenging for snowboarders, particularly if you are regular, where you will have to ride on your toe edge to keep yourself under the tow line.
 If you do find yourself veering off to the left and you can't stay under the tow line LET GO OF THE TOW!
 If you pull too hard to the left you risk derailling the tow at one of the pylons, which can take some time to fix.

 To use the rope tow, you will need a quick-release belt and hook, available from the tow hut.
 Please ensure you are briefed on safety measures.